 The primary training site for this program is Cape Fear Valley Health, a 940 bed health system with an additional 20 outpatient clinics that has over one million patient visits annually and one of the busiest emergency departments in the country.
 Cape Fear Valley is located in the Sandhills region of North Carolina and is affiliated with the Campbell University School of Medicine.
 Fayetteville is also home to Fort Bragg, the largest Army installation in the US.
 Located close to beaches (1.5 hrs), mountains (3 hrs) and Raleigh/Durham (1 hr).

 The program will be focused around three major components: clinical service, teaching, and scholarship.
 The resident will be a key member of the inpatient internal medicine teaching teams at CFVMC where they are expected to provide high-level patient care and education for a minimum of 5 months.
 Additional required learning experiences include inpatient family medicine, drug information, cardiology (if not completed as a PGY1), and infectious diseases (if not completed as a PGY1).
-Longitudinal rotations include transitions-of-care, clinical applications (staffing), clinical administration, research, and academia.
-Elective learning experiences may include: cardiology, infectious diseases, critical care, emergency medicine, heart failure, academic administration, and oncology.
+Longitudinal rotations include anticoagulation stewardship, clinical applications and operations, research, and academia.
+Elective learning experiences may include: cardiology medicine/heart failure, cardiology (CSICU), infectious diseases, critical care, emergency medicine, academic administration, and oncology.
 Additional opportunities may be available upon resident interest within the CFV and Campbell University systems.

 The program will contain an abundance of opportunities in the academic setting through an appointment with Campbell University College of Pharmacy & Health Sciences.
 If not previously completed, the resident will participate in Campbell’s teaching certificate program.
 The resident will also have opportunities to teach in small group and large lecture settings for pharmacy and interprofessional students.
 The resident will coordinate one elective class in the Spring.
 Finally, the resident will refine their precepting skills through a minimum of 5 learning experiences with students, which will culminate with a month as the preceptor-of-record for the Internal Medicine APPE.